compendia/docs/docs/api/delegates.md

-# Delegates
+# Delegates (Validators)

-Delegates are regular wallets \(addresses\) which have registered themselves eligible to become a Delegate by a [registration transaction](https://github.com/ArkEcosystem/gitbooks-api/tree/9815499ca52e615b8de858160da915cd960e6ea3/introduction/ark/understanding-transactions-and-block-propagation.html#delegate-registration).
-If a Delegate is amongst the top 51 highest voted \(by staked ARK\), it may run a forging Node, which produces a block once every 6.8 minutes, awarding the Delegate two ARK + the transaction fees.
+Delegates are regular wallets \(addresses\) which have registered themselves eligible to become a Delegate by a registration transaction.
+If a Delegate is amongst the top 47 highest voted, it may run a forging Node, which produces a block once every  minutes, awarding the Delegate with Dia and transaction fees.

 Genesis Delegates are the initial, virtualized Delegates.
-They were not registered nor voted in, and in the ARK `mainnet` has been replaced by actual Delegates a long time ago.
+They were not registered nor voted in, and in the Compendia `mainnet` has been replaced by actual Delegates a long time ago.

 ## List All Delegates